-The School Year 2021-22 Out of School Time RFA invites high-performing, fiscally responsible, nonprofits that focus on youth development and serve school aged children and youth with OST programs to apply.
+The Fiscal Year 2022 Year Round Out of School Time Invitation Only RFA invites recipients of both School Year 2020-21 (SY 20-21) Out of School Time and 2021 Summer Strong DC or School Year 2020-21 Small Nonprofit Out of School Time and 2021 Summer Strong DC Small Nonprofit, or School Year 2020-21 and 2021 Summer Strong Coordinating Entities to apply.
 Organizations applying must serve youth with a positive youth development approach.
-Grant funds may only be used to serve children and youth who reside in the District of Columbia.
+Organizations may serve children and youth who reside outside the District; however, these funds may only be applied to children and youth who reside in the District.
 For this RFA, the term youth will be used to describe both children and youth.

-For the purposes of this RFA, OST programming is defined as a structured and supervised program offered to a group of District youth before school, after school, on weekends, or during seasonal school breaks.
+For the purposes of this RFA, OST programming is defined as a structured and supervised program offered to a group of District youth before school, after school, on weekends and during seasonal school breaks.